gdamore/tcell/README.md

 entries, so that for example attempts to emit color sequences on VT100 terminals won't result in unintended consequences.

+In Windows mode, we support 16 colors, underline, bold, dim, and reverse, instead of just termbox's 8 colors with reverse.
+(Note that there is some conflation with bold/dim and colors.)

 I started this project originally by submitting patches to the author of go-termbox, but due to some fundamental differences of opinion, I thought it might be simpler just to start from scratch.